any-docs/css/content/guides/containment/container_size_and_style_queries/index.md

 #### Custom property with a value

-If a style query includes a value for the custom property, the element's computed value for that property must be an exact match, with equivalent values only being a match if the custom property was defined with a {{cssxref("@property")}} at rule (or a {{domxref('CSS/registerProperty_static', 'CSS.registerProperty()')}} method call) containing a `syntax` descriptor.
+If a style query includes a value for the custom property, the element's computed value for that property must be an exact match, with equivalent values only being a match if the custom property was defined with a `@property` at rule (or a {{domxref('CSS/registerProperty_static', 'CSS.registerProperty()')}} method call) containing a `syntax` descriptor.

 ```css
 @container style(--accent-color: blue) {